artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 You can visualize the values of the Salida array in the Variables window for the program in C, and in the Memory window (address 0xf0040000) for the program in assembly.

-Reorder the code of the loop_k loop to improve performance, and calculate the CPI with all features enabled (keep the two instructions as in the previous item).
-Explain the reason for the improvement achieved by the reordering of the code, focusing on the reduction of the impact of the data/structural/control hazards.
+Finally, reorder the code of the ```loop_k``` loop to improve performance, and calculate the CPI for the final configuration of Exercise 2 (all VeeR EH1 features enabled).
+Explain the reason for the improvement achieved by the reordering, focusing on the reduction of the impact of the data/structural/control hazards.
+Confirm that the values of the Salida array are the same as the ones obtained for the original program.